 As instructional designers, we spend weeks or months working with subject matter experts and programs to ensure that courses have everything students need.
 We work on alignment and learning outcomes, and we carefully construct modules so that the content is current, robust, and presented in the clearest way possible.
 What happens though, when a portion of the course content is affected by current events?
 For example: What if the person or company, featured in a case study, suddenly faces serious allegations while the course is still live?
 Or worse yet, the content itself could become irrelevant or unusable.
 In these cases, students need to understand what is happening, and why.

-If you find yourself in this situation, here are some things you can do through the Announcements tool in Blackboard:
+If you find yourself in this situation, here are some things you can do to incorporate current events through the “Announcements” tool in Blackboard: